-Take your herbal skills to a new level this week, becoming a wild chef as you wander through fields, forests and seashores in search of wild foods, dining on edible roots and shoots, drinks and desserts – and don’t forget the preparation of edible insects!
-We’ll make placemats, bowls, soup spoons and plates from natural materials for our feasts out under the stars.
-We’ll make increasingly more intricate plant extractions and experiment with more herbs.
+Take your herbal skills to a new level this week.
+Become a wild chef as you wander through fields, forests and seashores in search of wild foods.
+Dine on edible roots and shoots, drinks and desserts, and prepare insects for a protein-packed snack!
+We will make placemats, bowls, soup spoons and plates from natural materials for our feasts under the stars.
+We will make increasingly intricate plant extractions and experiment with a greater variety of herbs.

-As advanced herbalists, we will practice first aid so that you can go beyond the beginner level of wilderness medicine.
+As advanced herbalists, we will practice first aid so you can go beyond the beginner level of wilderness medicine.
 We will learn the valuable skills of navigating, lost-proofing and orienteering in order to stay safe while wandering through nature.
-We’ll also practice how to respond if confronted by a wild animal.
-And of course, we’ll enjoy Mother Nature’s Herbal Spa, complete with clay masks, facial steams, hair care, aromatherapy, flower essences and more.
+We will practice how to respond if confronted by a wild animal.
+And of course, we will enjoy Mother Nature’s Herbal Spa; complete with clay masks, facial steams, hair care, aromatherapy, flower essences and more.

 Camp Goals and Skills:

-The goal of this camp session is to bring you to the next level as an herbalist, from merely working with the herbs on a physical level, to also understanding the mental, emotional, physical and social needs of your patients so that they may fully heal.
+The goal of this camp session is to bring you to the next level as an herbalist; from merely working with herbs on a physical level to understanding the mental, emotional, physical and social needs of your patients so they may fully heal.
 Skills introduced include:

 - Ability to feed yourself on wild edibles without losing energy;